cal-itp/customer-success/docs/admin/Permissions/permissions.md

 # Permissions

-Hubspot Super Admins have access to create a new user and change user permission settings throughout.
-As of 12/22/2022 there are no custom permission roles in the Cal-ITP Hubspot account, besides Hubspot standard roles of Super Admin, and members.
+Hubspot Super Admins have access to create a new user and change users permissions settings throughout.
+There are no permission roles in the Cal-ITP Hubspot account, and permissions determined by the Super Admins.

 - [Training Guide: Invite a User to Hubspot](/admin/permissions/invite-a-user)

-## Current Super Admins (as of 12/19/22)
+## Current Super Admins (as of 07/17/23)

 - Anthony Rollins
 - Kegan Maher